Isabelle-Dev/graphql/README.md

 An updated **cURL** query can be found in `post.json`.
 I do not recommend making graphql requests using cURL, but if you must, it's easier to port requests using an external json file.

-For example: `curl -H "Content-type:application/json" --data @post.json http://localhost:4000/`
+`curl -H "Content-type:application/json" --data @post.json https://acnhgraphql.com`

 ## Contributions